 Lightning vs. Islanders: Betting Trends, Odds, Advanced Stats

-The Tampa Bay Lightning (44-26-6) square off against the New York Islanders (39-28-9) at Amalie Arena on Saturday, April 1 at 7:00 PM ET on ESPN+, BSSUNX, and MSGSN.
-The Lightning knocked off the Washington Capitals 5-1 in their last game, while the Islanders are coming off a 2-1 shootout victory over the Washington Capitals.
+The New York Islanders (39-30-9) host the Tampa Bay Lightning (45-27-6) at UBS Arena on Thursday, April 6 at 7:30 PM ET on ESPN+, MSGSN, and BSSUN, with each team heading into the game following a loss.
+The Islanders fell to the Carolina Hurricanes 2-1 in their most recent game, while the Lightning are coming off a 6-3 loss to the New York Rangers.

 Lightning vs. Islanders Game Info